LocationLos Angeles, California

 ReferencesRichard Meier & Partners Architects

-From the architect.
+Text description provided by the architects.
 The Getty Center occupies a narrow, hilly stretch high above the San Diego Freeway in Los Angeles California.
 Jutting southward from the Santa Monica Mountains, the museum’s acropolis-like stature affords spectacular views over the city, the mountains and the ocean.

 Coined, “the commission of the century”, this $1 billion arts facility began in 1984 with the mandate to advance knowledge and nurture critical seeing through the growth and presentation of its collections and by advancing the understanding and preservation of the world's artistic heritage.
 Today the Museum’s permanent collection contains Greek and Roman antiquities, 18th-century French furniture and European paintings, and is visited by more than 1.8 million people a year.